alturkaa/academic-kickstart/content/home/teaching.md

 +++

-# Courses
+I have taught the following courses while at UNC.
+For short course descriptions, a list of other things I've taught, and more about my teaching, click [here]{{< ref "teaching/index.md" >}}.

-I have taught the following courses while here at UNC.
+### Courses

 - {{% staticref "files/teaching/soc_mngt_410_syllabus_v3.pdf" %}}MNGT/SOCI 410: Formal Organizations and Bureaucracy (spring 2019){{% /staticref %}}